 Browser-Based Access

 How It Works: Uses AWS console role switching from an AWS account you’re currently logged into.
 When you’re logged into your trusted account, you can switch roles to access other accounts through the browser.
+Use Cases:- Interactive console operations requiring browser-based workflows

 - Development and testing environments